mithraiclabs/psyoptions-docs/docs/how-it-works.md

 With the OptionToken we have the ability to exercise the contract with the use of the `ExerciseCoveredCall` instruction.
 To exercise we must post the OptionToken held and the `quote_amount_per_contract` plus a 5bps fee.
-This small fee will got to the PsyOptions treasury and will be adjustable (or removable) via governance.
+This small fee will go to the PsyOptions treasury and will be adjustable (or removable) via governance.
 So the total quote asset that must be posted is